rameshbalan/Python-Course/Day1/README.md

 Here the "variable" name stores the value from the user.

 ```
-#Python Code for syntax highlighting
+// Python Code for syntax highlighting
 Whats your name?
 Dinosaur
 name = "Dinosaur"